 Given an input image, $I$, we reconstruct it as $\hat{I}$ using estimated shape, texture, and viewpoint.
 In addition, we use the swapped shape to predict another image $\hat{I}^{sw}$ and calculate the swap loss, as discussed in Sec.~\ref{sec:swap}.
 We also use differentiable rendering to obtain a predicted object segmentation mask and depth derived from the predicted 3D shape, $\hat{M}$ and $\hat{D}$ respectively.
 Our model is trained using a combination of the following losses,

-The appearance loss, $\mathcal{L}_{appr}(I, \hat{I})$, uses an RGB and perceptual loss \cite{zhang2018unreasonable}, $\mathcal{L}_{mask}(M, \hat{M})$ estimates silhouette discrepancy, and $\mathcal{L}_{depth}(D, \hat{D})$ is the translation and shift-invariant depth loss introduced in \cite{Ranftl2021}.
-To avoid degenerate solutions, we use $\mathcal{L}_{swap}(I, \hat{I}^{sw})$ and regularize predictions using $\mathcal{L}_{reg}$, that combines smoothness \cite{desbrun1999implicit} and normal consistency on the predicted 3D shape along with a uniform distribution on part assignment.
-While we used predicted segmentation masks and relative depth during training, at test time, our model only requires an image.
+The appearance loss, $\mathcal{L}_{appr}(I, \hat{I})$, is an RGB and perceptual loss \cite{zhang2018unreasonable}, $\mathcal{L}_{depth}(D, \hat{D})$ is the translation and shift-invariant depth loss introduced in~\cite{Ranftl2021}, and $\mathcal{L}_{mask}(M, \hat{M})$ estimates silhouette discrepancy.
+To avoid degenerate solutions, we use $\mathcal{L}_{swap}(I, \hat{I}^{sw})$ and regularize predictions using $\mathcal{L}_{reg}$, which encourages smoothness~\cite{desbrun1999implicit} and normal consistency on the predicted 3D shape along with a uniform distribution on the part assignment.
+While we use predicted segmentation masks and relative depth during training, at test time, our model only requires a single image.